IBM/aspera-cli/README.md

 Even if the variable contains spaces it results only in one argument for `ascli` because word parsing is made before variable expansion by shell.

 > [!NOTE]
-> We use a shell variable here: the variable is not necessarily an environment variable (`export`).
+> We use a simple shell variable in this example.
+> Note that it does not need to be exported as an environment variable.

 ```bash
 MYVAR="Hello World"